SCdummer/joint-manifold-learning-and-ot/README.md

 For every experiment, you should create a specific directory where you store a `specs.json` file.
 The `specs.json` file should contain all the parameters for training.
 For examples, see the `experiments` folder.

-For a given experiment directory 'experiment_directory', you run the experiment by executing:
+For a given experiment directory 'experiment_directory', for instance "Experiments/Cells/OT", you run the experiment by executing:

 ```
 python train.py -e experiment_directory